MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-native-mode-report-server-scale-out-deployment.md

-3. On the Scale-out Deployment page, select the report server instance that is waiting to join the deployment, and select **Add Server**.
+3. On the Scale-out Deployment page, select the report server instance that is waiting to join the deployment, and choose **Add Server**.

     > [!NOTE]
     >  **Issue:** When you attempt to join a Reporting Services report server instance to the scale-out deployment, you may experience error messages similar to 'Access Denied'.